Revisiting my versatile Christmas cake recipe for special diets

 Gluten free version

-- 1 cup rapadura, muscavado, shakkar or other unrefined sugar (optional, I leave it out and find it sweet enough)
+• 1 cup coconut sugar, rapadura, muscavado, shakkar or other unrefined sugar (optional, I leave it out and find it sweet enough)

-- 2 tsp pectin, guar gum or xanthan gum (or I have made it without these and it works fine)
+• 2 tsp pectin, guar gum or xanthan gum (optional, it works ok without the gums)

-Finely chop the fruit.
+I like to give the raisins and sultanas a thorough stirring first to find any stray stalks that are still there.
+This can take a few minutes of stirring, removing stalks, stirring again, etc but I think worth it to not crunch on a stalk.
+Finely chop the rest of the fruit.
 Take a large pan, and melt together the water, brandy, orange juice, citrus rinds, butter or coconut oil, sugar and spices.

 Add the fruit to the pan & simmer for 5-10 mins, stirring often, till the fruit has soaked up all the liquid.
 There may be some of the fat not soaked in, that’s ok.
 Leave to stand for 30 mins, stirring periodically, while you prep the rest of the ingredients.